Renault Captur Customisation Options Revealed

 Renault is all set to launch the Captur crossover in India on November 6, 2017.
 The carmaker has revealed multiple personalisation options that will be on offer with the upcoming crossover, that's expected to be priced between Rs 12 lakh and Rs 14.5 lakh.

-Renault also has two preset personalisation packs for the Captur, called Diamond Deck and Urban Connect.
-Both packs include a roof decal, a body decal (on the C-pillar) and an ORVM scalp.
-There is also an option to include a leather key sleeve and beige interior floor mats with both the themes.
+To personalise the exteriors, one can choose among 16 roof wraps, ORVM covers and multiple chrome add-ons.
+If you can't decide on what looks best - Renault is also offering two preset personalisation packs, called the Diamond Deck and Urban Connect.
+Renault says both these personalisation packs were created jointly by the company's design studios in India and France.
+The packs include a roof decal, a body decal (on the C-pillar) and an ORVM scalp.
+There is also an option to include a leather smart card sleeve and interior floor mats with both the themes.

 Diamond Deck

-The Diamond Deck exterior personalisation pack includes decals on the roof, C-pillars and on the ORVMs that are inspired by sharp lines and angles.
+The Diamond Deck exterior personalisation pack includes decals on the roof and C-pillars, and ORVM scalps that are inspired by sharp lines and angles.

 Urban Connect